FAQ Horse Care Tips

 Turnout

-The amount pasture required to sustain a horse depends on the size and nutritional needs of the horse, the quality of the pasture, and the climate.
+The amount of pasture needed to sustain a horse depends on the size and nutritional needs of the horse.
+The quality of the pasture and the climate will also impact its capacity.

 In general, it’s best to have 1-3 acres of pasture per horse.